tabrindle/install-subset/README.md

       "eslint",
       "prettier"
     ]
+  },
+  "container": {
+    "exclude": [
+      "nativescript",
+      "serverless",
+      "ngrok"
+    ]
   }
 }
 ```

 In your terminal: `$ subset install test`

-This installs your normal dependencies, minus eslint and prettier.
+This installs all of your application `dependencies`, excluding eslint and prettier, which are listed under your `devDependencies`.

+If you would like install-subset to consider all of the dependencies of your application when evaluating subsets...

+In your terminal: `$ subset install container --all`

 ## Case Study